Package net.sf.eBusx.util

 the requested timer expires.
 If it is for a one-shot timer,

-the reply final reply flag is set to true
+the reply final reply flag is set to true.
+Otherwise,

 a repeating timer will continue until the timer request is